 How do I schedule a virtual visit?

 To schedule a virtual visit, call your provider's office directly.

 What is required to set up a virtual visit?

-When you call your provider’s office, they will need your email address to set up the virtual visit.
+When you call your provider’s office, they will need your cell phone or email address to set up the virtual visit.
 This is where we’ll send the invitation to your appointment.
-Before your first virtual visit, you will need to set up your account.
-This process will take around 10 minutes.
-We have step-by-step instructions to help with the account setup.
+We have step-by-step instructions to help with your first virtual visit.

 Can I have an interpreter for my virtual visit?

 Yes.
 We’ll make sure to have an interpreter in the virtual visit with your provider.